juancarloscp52/Entropy/README.md

 It requires the creation of a Google Cloud Platform project and some configuration.
 [Click here](https://youtu.be/i2cn_IXLoFE) for a video tutorial, there's also a written guide in that video's description

 NOTICE: YouTube implements a daily limit of requests limiting the amount of time the mod can be played with YouTube integration.
 In order to increase the playable time, YouTube integration votes will be counted less often, making the vote bars look laggy.
 Usually the quota is reached after around 3 hours.
+You can change the delay between each check in the YouTube integration settings.

 ## Discord Integration:
 Users of a discord server can vote the next event by using the Entropy Discord integration.
 TUTORIAL: https://www.youtube.com/watch?v=waj82ownAKw

 ## Gameplay:
-Click Image to watch the videos.
+Click the image to watch the video.

 [![Entropy: Chaos Mod - slicedlime vs chat](https://img.youtube.com/vi/qGuIEfpSfto/0.jpg)](https://www.youtube.com/watch?v=qGuIEfpSfto "Entropy: Chaos Mod - slicedlime vs chat")